plaprade/Continuum/README.md

 While I still have your attention, let's work our way through a last example to build on the concepts we have just learned.
-Let's assume we have access to a callback-oriented `$fleet` API and we want to write a little program that can find all the ships with repair capability in the fleet.
-We then want to find all the damaged ships in our fleet and have them repaired by our repair ships.
+Let's assume we have access to a callback-oriented `$fleet` API and we want to write a little program that can find all the ships with repair capabilities in the fleet and all damaged ships.
+We them have all the damaged ships repaired by the repairer ships.

 ```perl
     use Continuum;